TanzilaKhalfan2/demo-service/horizontalpodtest/README.md

 ## Troubleshooting

-- **Could not determine ClusterIP address:** Ensure that the service `demo-bmw-microservice` is correctly deployed and accessible in the specified namespace.
+- **Could not determine ClusterIP address:** Ensure that the service `demo-microservice` is correctly deployed and accessible in the specified namespace.
 - **Load Generator Pod Fails to Start:** Check the pod status using:

   ```sh